 It didn’t make logical sense.
 But knowing that intuition never does, I finally surrendered and 15 minutes later space was created in my diary, a bus ticket bought and the “blue angel room” booked at my favourite B & B overlooking the Chalice Well Gardens.

 REWIND: Two days before I left for Glastonbury I met a new friend (Madeline Giles).
-I then discover that she is going to be in Glastonbury at the same time for a sacred site tour.
+I then discover that she is going to be in Glastonbury at the same time for a sacred sites tour.

 While I was sitting in the Chalice Well Gardens I couldn’t shake the feeling that perhaps I was meant to be on that sacred tour too.
 My mind pipes in and says that it doesn’t make sense as I am here to rejuvenate and besides, I’ve seen all the sacred sites of Glastonbury already.
-Intuition keeps strongly niggling so I say under my breath:
+My intuition keeps strongly niggling so I say under my breath:

-“Alright Universe if I am meant to go I need you to organize it and organize it quick” (I didn’t want to spend time googling etc as I was meant to be chilling out and organizing travel stresses me out!)
+“Alright Universe, if I am meant to go, I need you to organize it and organize it quick.”
+(I didn’t want to spend time googling etc as I was meant to be chilling out and organizing travel stresses me out!)

 I went back to my room at the B & B, put on my favourite mantras and started writing.
 30 mins later I hear a knock on the door.
-I open it to find Danielle, a friendly American woman in her 30’s saying:
+I open it to find Danielle, a friendly American woman in her thirties saying:

 The next three days are some of the most magical of my life.
 Three whole days spent praying, chanting and connecting with the wisdom of the planet’s most sacred sites.
 Chanting as the sun rises over the Tor, laying on the St Michael and Mary laylines and sending our light to the corners of the Earth, having visions in Merlin’s Castle, connecting with the beings of light in crop circles of Wiltshire, meditating in the middle of sacred stones in Avebury, surrendering my creations to the Goddess at St Nectan’s Glen.

-I return to London 8 days later rejuvenated and changed in ways I haven’t found the words to express yet.
+I return to London eight days later rejuvenated and changed in ways I haven’t found the words to express yet.
 Creatively, Personally.
 Spiritually.
 Absolutely in awe at the magic that can happen when we stop pushing and say a great big YES to the whisper deep within and go along for the ride.